syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/CI-license-validation.md

 * To execute the script in PowerShell as part of a GitHub Actions workflow, include a step in the configuration file and update the path of the LicenseKeyValidation.ps1 script file (e.g., D:\LicenseKeyValidator\LicenseKeyValidation.ps1).

-The following example shows the syntax for validating the Syncfusion license key in GitHub actions.
+The following example shows the syntax for validating the Syncfusion<sup style="font-size:70%">&reg;</sup>  license key in GitHub actions.

 {% tabs %}
 {% highlight c# tabtitle="YAML" %}
   steps:
-  - name: Syncfusion License Validation
+  - name: Syncfusion<sup style="font-size:70%">&reg;</sup>  License Validation
     shell: pwsh
     run: |
 	  ./path/LicenseKeyValidator/LicenseKeyValidation.ps1